Em

 Three centuries below the seawall, N'Oleans done been drowned

-The pelicans is coming back to nest in the debris
+The pelicans is coming back to nest

 And the Mississippi stills pours out its heart upon the sea